I recently wrote about the prevalence of founder breakups of companies.

 Logan Green and John Zimmer of Lyft seem to have avoided these problems even as their company has grown to billions in value and over 1,000 employees.
 It’s highly unlikely that these two could remain friends and business partners over the course of such an incredible climb.
 But they did.

-I listened to John Zimmer describe the origin and ascent of Lyft and it appears they avoided these pitfalls by building the precise opposite of my points in the founder breakups post:
+I listened to their How I Built This episode and it appears they avoided these pitfalls by building the precise opposite of my points in the founder breakups:

 For these reasons, in the long run, I’d bet on Lyft over Uber.